Summer is (pretty much) here, and it is finally time to switch over from winter coats and blankets to lighter, breezier things.

 The type of mattress that is right for you is going to depend on so many factors — body size, how hot you sleep, how warm it gets in the summertime.

 If you are a hot sleeper, you should be looking for a mattress that either actively cools you down, or allows for a lot of airflows, or both.
-A mattress is a very personal piece of furniture so it’s a good idea to do some research before making the purchase.
+A mattress is a very personal piece of furniture so it’s a good idea to do some research before making the purchase or visit our mattress store.